thekonquest/Your-Copilot-for-every-Page-you-visit/README.md

-# 🎤 AutoContext Voice AI
+# 🤖 Your copilot for every page you visit

-A powerful Chrome extension that combines voice recognition with AI assistance, providing context-aware help for any webpage you're browsing.
+A powerful Chrome extension that provides AI assistance for any webpage you're browsing.
+Your intelligent copilot that understands context and helps you with text generation, summaries, and smart assistance.

 ## ✨ Features

-- **🎤 Voice Input**: Speak your requests instead of typing
-- **🤖 AI Assistant**: Powered by OpenAI GPT-3.5-turbo
+- **🤖 AI Assistant**: Powered by OpenAI GPT-3.5-turbo and GPT-4
 - **🌐 Context Awareness**: Understands the webpage you're browsing
 - **📝 Text Generation & Correction**: AI-powered writing assistance
+- **📄 Auto-Summarize**: Instantly summarize any webpage without copy/paste
 - **🔐 Google Sign-in**: Secure authentication with your Google account
-- **📊 Usage Tracking**: 15 free requests per day
+- **📊 Usage Tracking**: Free tier with daily limits
 - **⚡ Keyboard Shortcut**: Press `Ctrl+M` to open instantly
+- **💬 Sidebar Interface**: Clean, modern sidebar instead of popup

 ## 🚀 Quick Start